-Lower Niagara River Professional Review and Guide
+Lower Niagara River Professional Guide

 "Flowing from Niagara Falls to its mouth on Lake Ontario, a distance of about 12 miles, this stretch of river is half raging rapids slicing through a spectacular gorge and half mild-mannered stream guided by steep, wooded slopes.